metablaster/WindowsFirewallRuleset/Modules/Ruleset.ComputerInfo/Help/en-US/Test-Computer.md

 ## NOTES

-NOTE: This function currently does nothing useful except testing if CIM session is still alive.
-TODO: Partially avoiding error messages, check all references which handle errors (code bloat)
 TODO: We should check for common issues for GPO management, not just ping status (ex.
 Test-NetConnection)
-TODO: Test CIM and DCOM

 ## RELATED LINKS